 To calculate the dilutive impact under the TSM, we’ll first insert an “IF” function that says if the strike price is below the offer price per share, then all the options in the tranche will be exercised by the holders, which are often employees and management (i.e. stock-based compensation).
 But the option holders’ end of the bargain is to pay JoeCo for each share price at the strike price as part of the contract.

 Under the TSM, we assume JoeCo will use those proceeds received to repurchase shares to minimize dilution.
 The number of shares repurchased will be calculated by multiplying the number of new shares by the strike price and then dividing that by the offer share price of $15.00.

 After doing the TSM calculation for each tranche, we can sum up the three tranches and see the net dilution impact was 3.0mm shares.
 The fully diluted shares outstanding of JoeCo are thus 318mm.

 Now that we have the diluted share count, the entry equity value can then be calculated by multiplying the offer price per share of $15.00 by the fully diluted share count we just calculated, which gets us to $4,770mm.

 - Net Debt: JoeCo’s pre-deal balance sheet has $450mm in gross debt and $200mm in cash, for net debt of $250mm.

-- Implied Entry Multiple (EV/EBITDA): To back into our implied purchase entry multiple, we will add the net debt of $250mm to get to an entry enterprise value of $5,020mm and then divide that by JoeCo’s LTM multiple of $345mm to arrive at 14.5x as the implied entry multiple (EV/EBITDA) paid to take JoeCo private.
+- Implied Entry Multiple (EV/EBITDA): To back into our implied purchase entry multiple, we will add the net debt of $250mm to arrive at an entry enterprise value of $5,020mm, and then divide that by JoeCo’s LTM multiple of $345mm to arrive at 14.5x as the implied entry multiple (EV/EBITDA) paid to take JoeCo private.